genFD/react-part-III-projects/01-dateCounter/readme.md

 ...
 ```

-When we clicked on the increment button, the counter was updated :
+When we click on the increment button, the counter should increment by 1 :

 ![increm](../01-dateCounter/assets/incrementbyone.gif)

-As we can see the reducer calculates the new state based on the action it receives.
+As we can see the reducer calculates the new state based on the action it receives from the `dispatch` function.
 The state was `0` and the action received was `1`, `0 + 1 = 1`, therefore `1` is rendered on the screen.

-Let's make our counter more useful.

-The dispatch function returned by `useReducer` lets you update the state to a different value and trigger a re-render.
+##### What is an action ?

 An `action` is usually a plain JavaScript object that represents an intention to change the state.
 Action objects usually have a `type` property with a user-defined string value that describes the action being taken.
 Optional properties can be added to the action object.
 One common property added is conventionally called `payload`, which is used to supply data necessary to perform the desired action.